Miktoms/First-Assignment/docs/The Final Countdown.md

 | **User Interaction and Experience** |                                                              |                                                              |                          |
 | ----------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------ |
 | T1A2-4                              | **Develop** an **outline** of the user interaction and experience for the application.
 Your outline must include: - how the user will find out how to interact/use each feature - how the user will interact/use each feature - how errors will be handled by the application and displayed to the user | Please include this in your **software development plan** as a separate section with an appropriate heading. | CMP1041-2.1, CMP1041-2.3 |

+## User Interaction and Experience

+Once the user has cloned the Git Repo https://github.com/Miktoms/First-Assignment.git they will need to be in the folder;

+##### mnt/c/Projects/Assesments/Assessment 1 Plan and Implement a Terminal Application/src

+Once there the command they will need to enter is;

+###### python3 app.py

+to run the program.

+Once the program is running the program will ask a question of the user and the user will type their answerto the right of the question.

+The program will then display another line for either:

+If the input is outside of the scope of the program and/or is an error that the program can't process a prompt will display a prompt being more specific about the details required for the answer to be calculated.

+For the allergy

+The user would access the app through the website after choosing the Tour they were interested in and completing the earlier parts of the *Tour Sign Up* process which would lead them to